 Fire Curtains are often compared to fire doors.
 While they perform the same job, placing a UL-rated opening protective across an opening in a rated wall, they differ drastically in composition, arrangement, control, and testing to assure consistent performance across opening protective technologies.
 Though fire curtains don’t swing as an overall assembly as fire doors […]

 How long does a fire curtain last?
-The life expectancy of smoke and fire curtain is 15-20 years before any significant degradation.
+The life expectancy of a fire curtain is 15-20 years before any significant degradation.
 It is recommended to test and inspect all fire-protective curtains once a year.
-Proper testing and maintenance will keep fire curtains operating at maximum effectiveness and avoid motor failures, side rail obstructions, and […]
+Proper testing and maintenance will keep fire curtains operating effectively and avoid motor failures, side rail obstructions, and other problems.
+Testing […]

 Since fire and smoke curtains have small, light headboxes, they can be installed “hidden” above the ceiling and offer more architectural freedom than traditional solutions, like doors or walls.
 Fire curtains are often used in open-plan situations where the building’s aesthetics matter the most, like atria, stairwells, and lobbies of all types of buildings, from […]